Top 10 Ways to Save Money on Your Medication Costs

 You can also contact RxAssist.org, NeedyMeds.org, or PatientHelpNetwork.org – websites that offer a comprehensive listing of resources that offer assistance for low-income families.
 They may offer discount cards, as well.

 Consider checking with your doctor to see if they have free samples of your prescription medications.

-You don't want to have to pay for an expensive brand name drug if an equally effective generic is available.
+- Don't pay for an expensive brand name drug if an equally effective generic is available.
 If you're not sure, ask your doctor or pharmacist.

 Seek Out Low-Cost Generics

-If you find that the prescription cost is simply out of reach, ask your pharmacist if they can contact the doctor to determine a less expensive alternative.
-Often, a comparable medication that is lower in cost can be prescribed for most conditions.
+If you find that a prescription cost is simply out of reach, ask your pharmacist if they can contact the doctor to determine a less expensive alternative.
+In most instances, a comparable medication that is lower in cost can be prescribed for your condition.